William Shaler

-William Shaler (1773 – March 29, 1833) was an American government official who served as a diplomat and confidential agent in several foreign locations, including Algiers, Mexico and Cuba.
+William Shaler (1773 – March 29, 1833) was an American writer, ethnographer, diplomat and confidential agent, assigned to Algiers, Mexico and Cuba.

 Life and career

 William Shaler was born in Bridgeport, Connecticut, in 1773.
 His mother, Sibbel Warner Shaler, died when he was eight years old, and his father Timothy, a veteran of the American Revolutionary War, died when William was 12.
 The trustee of Timothy Shaler's estate either embezzled or mismanaged it, leaving William, two brothers and a sister to fend for themselves.
+The Shaler Family was of English descent, with origins from Warwickshire, England.

 Shaler was apprenticed to Phoenix, Ingraham & Nixen, a New York City mercantile firm, where he learned bookkeeping and other business skills.
 He then became a commercial agent for the firm, sailing to France and back to oversee the acquisition and shipment of goods for sale in the United States.
 Shaler learned to speak French, and commenced a period of dedicated self-study designed to make up for his lack of formal education.

 Shaler subsequently worked as a sea captain, commanding trading vessels that sailed around the world.
 In 1803 he was Captain of the Leila Bird when his crew and he were forced to fight their way out of San Diego Bay during an extended Pacific voyage because of a dispute with the local Spanish governor.
 This was one of the first visits to California by an American.
 Shaler's subsequent written description was widely circulated and led to increased American travel to and trade with California.

 In 1810 Shaler, a friend of Secretary of State Robert Smith, was appointed by United States President James Madison as a confidential agent.
 He was supposed to go to Mexico and observe activities in Veracruz during an effort by Mexicans to overthrow the Spanish government.
 Attempting to reach Mexico by way of Cuba, Shaler was accused of collaborating with opponents of the Spanish government in Havana and was detained.
 In 1811 he made his way to the Territory of Orleans, where he made contact with Bernardo Gutiérrez de Lara.
 Shaler advised Guttierez while he recruited an army to fight the Spanish in Mexico.
 Shaler traveled into Texas with Guttierez during the 1812-13 Gutiérrez–Magee Expedition and was with him when he proclaimed Texas independent.